Saturday, June 28, 2025

 but In a Silent Way

-to take Blue in Green from Bill
+Blue in Green with Bill

-or cast a net of knotted cords
+to cast a net of knotted cords

 around Bag's Groove

-say So What and make Milestones
+O Magi say So What and throw

-crash the stained-glass windows of jazz
+windows of jazz

-have mercy, Man with a Horn
+O Man with a Horn—have mercy!

-rehearse more verses of Sufi Blues
+rehearse more verses of your Sufi Blues

-and Orisha run the Voodoo down
+O free Orisha run the Voodoo down

-to rework our square roots
+and divine our square roots

-into modal scales or ghostly notes
+from modal scales or ghostly notes

 wholly dark and deep